react-native-share/react-native-share/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Report a bug
-about: Report a reproducible or regression bug.'
+about: Report a reproducible or regression bug.
 labels: 'bug'
 ---